rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

 **CLARIFICATION**
 Any sectioning node must be associated with the parent section of the section it declares.

+Note that there is no room for any exception!

 **CLARIFICATION**
 The sectioning node of a node's parent section